gethin101/GG-Battle-robot/README.md

 **Note:** don't quite understand this, but I believe I will need to connect the **grounds** on either side together so they have the same reference point?

+I originally wanted a single servo axe weapon on the top but I have decided that I want 2 axes on either side of the robot instead.

 ---

 ## Control